Johnny Depp: 2010s: Career fluctuations

-After Infinitum Nihil's agreement with WB expired in 2011, Depp signed a multi-year first-look deal with Walt Disney Studios.
+After Infinitum Nihil's agreement with Warner Bros expired in 2011, Depp signed a multi-year first-look deal with Walt Disney Studios.
 The first film made in the collaboration was The Lone Ranger (2013), in which Depp starred as Tonto.
 Depp's casting as a Native American brought accusations of whitewashing, and the film was not well received by the public or the critics, causing Disney to take a US$190 million loss.
 Following a brief cameo in the independent film Lucky Them (2013), Depp starred as an AI-studying scientist in the sci-fi thriller Transcendence (2014), which was yet another commercial failure, and earned mainly negative reviews.
 His other roles in 2014 were a minor supporting part as The Wolf in the film adaptation of Into the Woods, and a more substantial appearance as eccentric French-Canadian ex-detective in Kevin Smith's horror-comedy Tusk, in which he was credited by the character's name, Guy LaPointe.

 In 2015, Depp appeared in two films produced by Infinitum Nihil.
 The first was comedy-thriller Mortdecai, in which he acted opposite Gwyneth Paltrow.
 The film was a critical and commercial failure.
 The second film, Black Mass (2015), in which he played Boston crime boss Whitey Bulger, was better received.
 Critics from The Hollywood Reporter and Variety called it one of Depp's best performances to date, and the role earned Depp his third nomination for the Best Actor SAG award.
 However, the film failed to bring back its production costs.
 Depp also made a cameo appearance in the critically panned London Fields, starring his then-wife Amber Heard, which was to be released in 2015, but its general release was delayed by litigation until 2018.
 In addition to his work in films in 2015, French luxury fashion house Dior signed Depp as the face of their men's fragrance, Sauvage, and he was inducted as a Disney Legend.